-Creative Cultures and Contexts I 237 230 Semester 1
+Creative Cultures and Contexts I

 Gain insights into histories of design and art to develop a critical appreciation of change and the context of creative work.
 Choose from a variety of theme-based studios where you will investigate creative practices over time.
-Prerequisite: 75 credits at 100 level

-Creative Cultures and Contexts II 237 231 Semester 2
+Creative Cultures and Contexts II

 Explore creative histories in depth.
 Select from a range of studios to fit your interests.
-Prerequisite: 75 credits at 100 level